Jahanzaib5/tip-calculator-app-Javafx/README.md

-"# Tip calculator Application using JavaFx and SceneBuilder"
+# Tip calculator Application using JavaFx and SceneBuilder